Theodorico de Sacadura Botte: District administrator: Magude

-In Literature
+In literature

-Sacadura Botte wrote a three-volume set of memoirs, called "Memórias e Autobiografia", which have been considered an insightful look at the final years of the Portuguese Colonial Empire through the eyes of one of its last colonialists, with "gems of information (...) much of which is unavaiable elsewhere".
+Sacadura Botte wrote a three-volume set of memoirs, called "Memórias e Autobiografia", which have been considered an insightful look at the final years of the Portuguese Colonial Empire through the eyes of one of its last colonialists, with "gems of information (...) much of which is unavailable elsewhere".

 The first volume of the memoirs, which deals closely with Sacadura Botte's early recollections on his family and upbringing, is widely quoted in "Do morgadio à divisão igualitária dos bens: extinção do morgadio e estratégias de perpetuação do poder familiar", a reference academic work on the strategies adopted by the Portuguese regional nobility to perpetuate their families' power beyond the end of the Portuguese Absolutist Regime and, subsequently, the Portuguese monarchy itself.

 He was also the inspiration for a poem, titled simply T.S.B., written by Portuguese ambassador to Mozambique José Cutileiro, in which he is compared to Prospero, from Shakespeare's The Tempest, and the new Mozambican regime to Caliban, from the same play.